 And already now you get that sense of an outstanding technical prowess that Abiotic relentlessly throw at you like a fucking Japanese kitchen sink.
 If that makes any sense.
 That said, the whole record is testament to a pretty outstanding production that I had difficulty finding fault with.

 And here it also began to dawn on the crew that Abiotic played us.
 The brand of Ikigai they project has nothing to do with well-being, green tea, and genteel rice cakes.
 On the contrary, the record bitches about – and I quote “… pain, grief, desperation, and perseverance.”
-And all this observed through the sightless eyes of a dying Samurai who watches his entrails leak into the ground after committing seppuku under a blood-red sun.
+And all this is observed through the sightless eyes of a dying Samurai who watches his entrails leak into the ground after committing seppuku under a blood-red sun.

 Hai!
 That’s quite a feat, I give them that.
 Yet, they didn’t navigate this stony path alone.
 Their list of guest musicians reads like a banzai charge of the weird.
 A who’s who of present-day metallists who added their grain of savoir-faire into that fray of bloodied metal shards, jazz elements, bizarre solos, and traditional instruments.